 - On-line application

-- GRE's (competitive scores for admissions are 156 for the verbal section, and 146 for the quantitative section).
+- GRE's (competitive GRE scores for admission are around 310, cumulative).
 Scores can not be over 5 years old.

 - Unofficial transcript containing GPA

 - Statement of objectives (why you want an M.A. or Ph.D. and what you plan to do with it - 1 to 5 pages in length)

 - TOEFL (minimum 600/250/100) or IELTS (7.5) for foreign students